 City Surplus Properties Still for Sale

 On June 15, 2018, the City of Eloy conducted an auction for 12 lots of properties.
-A total of six lots were sold as of today, but the remaining four lots remain available for purchase.
+A total of nine lots were sold as of today, but the remaining three lots remain available for purchase.
 Click here for more information on each of these lots.
 If you have additional questions, please contact Jon Vlaming or Belinda Lopez at 520.466.2578.

 The City cannot accept any price less than the established bid price as shown in the packet (see the link above).